-Solo travelers get to go where they want whenever they want without anyone to criticize them.
+Solo travellers get to go where they want whenever they want without anyone to criticize them.
 Also, it’s a heck of a lot cheaper flying solo.
 Thousands of backpackers travel alone in some of Europe’s finest cities every year with no problems.

 The park at Schönbrunn Palace, Vienna